 Transfer Credit

-Transfer credit may be granted when a course from another accredited post-secondary institutions is equivalent to a course in Daniels or the Faculty of Arts & Science.
-Be advised that transfer credits are not guaranteed and transfer students must take all required courses to which they are not awarded transfer credits.
-The Daniels Undergraduate Academic Calendar should be carefully reviewed for degree and program requirements.
+Transfer credit may be granted when a course from another accredited post-secondary institution is equivalent to a course in the Daniels Faculty or the Faculty of Arts & Science.

-If you are admitted to Daniels from one of the secondary school curricula listed below, you may be eligible to receive transfer credits for courses taken through your secondary school.
+If you are admitted to the Daniels Faculty from one of the secondary school curricula listed below, you may be eligible to receive transfer credits for certain courses.
 You do not have to apply for transfer credit.
-After your official final results have been received by U of T, your secondary school courses will be assessed for transfer credit and you will be awarded any transfer credits for which you are eligible.
+After U of T receives your official final results, your secondary school courses will be assessed for transfer credit and you will be awarded eligible credits.

 Program Requirements